yuanchaiyc/Ling471/assignments/Assignment1.md

     `ssh your-NetID@patas.ling.washington.edu`

      (It will ask you whether you should add patas to trusted hosts; type yes.)
 1. Check that you have proper access to patas.
 You should see something like: `your-user-name@patas:~$` or simply `bash-4.2$`.
-If you don't yet have access, let Olga know.
+If you don't yet have access, let Matt know.
 Sometimes there are delays in how the accounts are created and set up.
 If you see `bash-4.2$` or similar but would like to see your username and current directory instead, try typing the following in the terminal: `echo "PS1='\u@patas:\w\$ '" >> ~/.bash_profile; source ~/.bash_profile` -- and pressing `Enter`.
 That will change what you see in the prompt.

 1. Clone your git repository into your home directory on patas: